-Join our CCM Webinar “What is Conscious Leadership?” on Wednesday, April 26 to hear more from Marc Lesser and connect with other experts on this topic!
+Listen to the CCM Webinar “What is Conscious Leadership?” recorded Wednesday April 26, 2017 to hear more from Marc Lesser and other experts on the topic!

 In 2012, author and teacher Marc Lesser co-founded the Search Inside Yourself Leadership Institute with Google engineer Chade-Meng Tan.
 The two-day, science-based trainings were a hit: as word about the program started to get out, registration for upcoming sessions would fill up within minutes.
 After an initial incubation period within Google, SIYLI (pronounced “silly”) split off to become its own nonprofit, which now works with dozens of companies and government entities around the world every year, taking thousands of people through two-day trainings that many have described as “life-changing.”

 Lesser describes the program’s recipe for success as “a blend of structure and rigor with openness and warm-heartedness.”
 In a room full of employees who might not typically interact, the SIYLI trainings present the evidence-based basics of compassionate leadership, giving employees tools and practices around how to have difficult conversations, understand what’s important to them, and let go of worrying about success or failure.
 While Google’s raw data on the programs’ effectiveness is proprietary, according to Lesser, “when people take the class, followed by 10 weeks of daily [meditation] for 20 minutes, significant changes happen, like reduction of stress levels and reported increases in being able to solve difficult problems.”